spiritphyz/Save-the-Environment/User/vim-cheat-sheet.md

   * :vert res +5        resize width wider by 5 units
   * :vert res -5        resize width thinner by 5 units

+# Scrolling the view
+These commands are affected by 'scrolloff' value. zt                    position current line at top of view zm or z.              position current line at middle zb or z-              position current line at bottom

 # Reload .vimrc file while editing it inside Vim
   * :so %